Back to "Guides"

-The whole point of your website is to attract customers – but how do search engines decide who finds you?
-This guide should demystify "keywords" while helping you avoid "keyword stuffing", an outdated and ineffective tactic.
+The whole point of your website is to attract customers - but how do search engines decide who finds you?
+This guide is about how "keywords" work, and how to avoid "keyword stuffing", which is an outdated and ineffective tactic.

 Rather watch a video on this topic?
 Click here to watch it.